haskell-servant/haskell-servant.github.io/tutorial/client.md

 toc: true
 ---

-# Deriving Haskell functions to query an API

 While defining handlers that serve an API has a lot to it, querying an API however appears simpler: we do not care about what happens inside the webserver, we just know how to talk to it and get a response back.
 Except that we usually have to write the querying functions by hand because the structure of the API isn't a first class citizen and can't be inspected to generate a bunch of client-side functions.

 *servant* however has a way to inspect API, because APIs are just Haskell types and (GHC) Haskell lets us do quite a few things with types.
 In the same way that we look at an API type to deduce the types the handlers should have, we can inspect the structure of the API to *derive* Haskell functions that take one argument for each occurence of `Capture`, `ReqBody`, `QueryParam`